-Portulans Institute offers opportunities for graduate students and young professionals to work on novel research related to human capital, technology, and innovation policies.
-We encourage applications from individuals in any country who are committed to understanding and advancing an inclusive and sustainable development of societies.
+The Portulans Institute offers graduate students and young professionals opportunities to work on novel research on human capital, technology and innovation policies.
+We welcome applications from individuals in any country who are committed to understanding and advancing an inclusive and sustainable development of societies.

 - To inform policymakers, by producing independent, rigorous metrics and data-based research.